koliseoapi/help/content/users/edit.md

 ## Merge of user information

 The merge of data from multiple user accounts that share the same e-mail address is not supported yet.
-That means that it's possible to log in with a Google account or a Linkedin account with the same e-mail address, but those would be two different users.
+That means that it is possible to log in with a Google or Linkedin account with the same e-mail address, but those would be two different users.
 To help with this, the login page shows which provider you used the last time.

 ## UUID